MoralisWeb3/unity-web3-game-kit/README.md

 ```
 MoralisClient moralis = new MoralisClient(new ServerConnectionData() { ApplicationID = "YOUR_APPLICATION_ID_HERE", ServerURI = "YOUR_SERER_URL_HERE"}, new Web3ApiClient());
 ```
-_note: The **new Web3ApiClient()** parameter is optional and should be included only when you will be using functionality fromt the Moralis Web3AP REST service._
+_note: The **new Web3ApiClient()** parameter is optional and should be included only when you will be using functionality from the Moralis Web3API REST service._

 ### Unity3D Client Initialization
 **Initialize Client**
 ```
 MoralisInterface.Initialize(MoralisApplicationId, MoralisServerURI, hostManifestData);
 ```
 _note: For the **hostManifestData** parameter see [`HostManifestData`](#hostmanifestdata).
-This is requried for Unity3D applications._
+This is required for Unity3D applications._
 _note: See [`User Object`](#userobject) for information about initializing the Moralis Client for a custom User Object._

 ## `Authentication`
 Authentication is handled in a similar manner in both the SDK and the Unity3d.
-There is not direct manner to interact securely with a wallet in a .NET application so the Moralis SDK interacts with wallets in a lose cupled manner.
+There is no direct manner to interact securely with a wallet in a .NET application so the Moralis SDK interacts with wallets in a loosely coupled manner.
 For the Unity3D boilerplate application, and the other examples we provide, we use Wallet Connect to facilitate interaction with wallets.

 ### Basic Moralis Authentication
 Here are the statements used to authenticate with Moralis: